ftisiot/ftisiot-website/content/posts/looking_back_few_years.md

 The first set of years passed by really quickly: I was learning tons of new stuff, putting my hands on complex projects in very different environments, facing a variety of clients coming from a multitude of different cultures which enriched me technically and as a person.
 My colleagues had tons of experience and helped me a lot along the way.

 I've been an atypical consultant, I spent nearly 80% my time in Rittman Mead following various project run by a unique client in the Netherlands.
 I really enjoyed working with the client, facing complex problems, gaining a really deep understanding of the business and its datasets.
 I worked with several RM colleagues in the process, with the main two being Mark and Mike.
-We were a great team and, when Mike left us a couple of years back, we felt we lost an incredible man and very good friend.
+We were a great team and, when Mike left us few years back, we felt we lost an incredible man and very good friend.

 ![Mark and Mike](/images/2020/12/mark_mike.jpeg)